hel-astro-lab/runko/docs/index.rst

 Runko --- modern toolbox for plasma simulations
 ==========================================================

 Runko is a modern numerical toolkit for simulating astrophysical plasmas.
-It is written in modern C++14/Python3 and is designed to be highly modular.
+It is written in C++14/Python3 and is designed to be highly modular.
 Its name originates from Finnish word *runko* meaning literally a "frame".

 .. toctree::
    :maxdepth: 2